Filters

 **New vs. mature stores:**

-Be consistent.
-Use standardized tag names across your portfolio.
-"TX" and "Texas" as separate tags fragments your data.
+**Be consistent.** Use standardized tag names across your portfolio.
+"TX" and "Texas" as separate tags fragment your data.

 **Check filter impact.** After applying filters, note how many stores remain in the comparison set.
 Too few analogs can reduce projection reliability.